Are You a Musician?

 - memorization (recommended)

-- First- and second-place winners will be determined in each of the categories.
+- First-, second-, and third-place winners will be determined in each of the categories.

 - First-place winners will be presented at a keynote session to perform their winning piece for the attendees.
-Therefore, first-place winners must agree to be present at their designated keynote sessions on either Friday, June 6, or Saturday, June 7.
+Therefore, first-place winners must agree to be present at their designated keynote sessions on either Friday, June 8, or Saturday, June 9.
+The piano and vocal category winners will play at one of the keynote sessions on Friday, and the instrumental winner will play on Saturday.

 - Since there will be a limited number of competitors, applications will be accepted until the performance time-allotment is filled.